Za Hlei Thang: Death and funeral

 Dr. Za Hlei Thang died of lung disease in Maryland, USA on 17 March 2018.
 It was his wish to be buried in his beloved hometown of Falam.
 A funeral service was held in Maryland, USA on 21 April 2018.
 Chin politicians, community leaders, church leaders, family and friends paid tribute to Dr. Za Hlei Thang.
 His coffin was flown to Yangon, Burma by Korean Airlines and arrived at Yangon International Airport on 2 May 2018.
 He was greeted by friends, families, comrades, politicians, church leader and various community leaders.
-Many organization in Yangon laid wreath on his coffin and paid him respect.
+Many organizations in Yangon laid wreaths on his coffin and paid him respect.

 His coffin then reached Tahan on 3 May 2018.
 Again, he was greeted by mass public and his coffin was placed inside the hall of Lairawn Baptist Association.
 On the night of 3 May, devotion was made and the hall was filled with mourners.
 After a brief service on the morning of 4 May, his body was then transported to Falam by column of cars.

 The people of Falam in their thousands greeted him at the entrance of the city.
-Chin tradition flint lock guns were fired in honour of his arrivals.
+Chin tradition flint lock guns were fired in honour of his arrival.
 Chin traditional songs and poem were read to honour him.
 His coffin was then placed overnight in the Townhall of Falam.
 On 5 May 2018, funeral service was held at Falam Baptist Church and his coffin was then transported to the Lampa Cemetery.
 At the cemetery, the Chin National Army gave him a full military honour and his body was laid to rest by the Rev. Daniel Vai Lian Zul.
-After 28 years of leaving his beloved country, he finally rest in peace in his beloved city, Falam, the former capital of Chin Special Division (now Chin State).
+After 28 years of leaving his beloved country, he finally rests in peace in his beloved city, Falam, the former capital of Chin Special Division (now Chin State).